Traveling to Cabo San Lucas | Where to Stay + What to Eat

 Taxi

-Authorized taxi stands are located outside after you exit the airport.
-When you use an authorized taxi, there’s no haggling over the price.
-The price is a fixed rate to based on what zone you are traveling to.
-Confirm the price ahead of time just to make sure.
+Authorized taxi stands are located outside the airport after you exit the tour timeshare room.
+By using an authorized taxi, there’s no haggling over the price.
+The price is a fixed rate based on what zone you are traveling to.
+Just confirm the price ahead of time and you should be good to go.

 Uber

-Cabo San Lucas has Uber now but just like in many cities in Mexico they aren’t allowed on federal property.
-Since the airport is federal property, they cannot pick you up there.
-However, they can drop you off at the airport.
-Uber in Mexico is the same as the U.S. Download the app and request a ride.
+Cabo San Lucas has Uber but just like in many other Mexican cities they aren’t allowed on federal property.
+Since the airport is a federal property, they cannot pick you up there.
+However, they can drop you off.
+Uber in Mexico is the same as the United States minus a couple of differences like less advertising.
+You simply use the app to request a ride.

 Bus